CPA

 Applicability

-Applies to controllers conducting business in Colorado or targeting Colorado residents who process personal data of 100,000+ consumers, or 25,000+ consumers while deriving revenue from data sale.
+Applies to controllers conducting business in Colorado or targeting Colorado residents who process personal data of 100,000+ consumers, or 25,000+ consumers while deriving revenue or receiving a discount on the price of goods or services from the sale of personal data.
+Colorado sets no minimum-revenue threshold.

 Scope